Getting a Job with a Disability: Transcript

 - Physician's assistant: Not only does this job pay remarkably well (typical salary £69,000), it offers a fantastic opportunity to work in medicine and to aid people living with disabilities.

-- Career guidance counsellor: There are plenty of organisations which specialise in trying to find ideal careers for jobseekers with disabilities, and people who have faced their own challenges in this regard can offer a direct insight as a career guidance counsellor.
+- Career guidance counsellor: There are plenty of organizations which specialize in trying to find ideal careers for jobseekers with disabilities, and people who have faced their own challenges in this regard can offer a direct insight as a career guidance counsellor.

 A job which is considered ideal for a person with disabilities will have these characteristics: